fortran-lang/fpm-docs/pages/spec/index.md

 # Specifications and Reference

 :::{note}
-This section contains the specifications the components of the Fortran package manager.
+This section contains the specifications the components of the Fortran Package Manager.
 :::

 :::{tip}